Cancer Fatigue vs. Normal Tired: Why the Difference Matters

 • Fatigue pattern data helps your oncologist distinguish treatment-related fatigue from other causes that may need separate attention.

-It hits without warning.
-It does not resolve with rest.
-It makes simple tasks feel impossible.
-And it often gets dismissed, even by medical professionals, as something you just have to “push through.”
+It arrives without warning.
+Rest does not resolve it.
+Simple tasks like showering or making a meal can feel out of reach.
+And it often gets dismissed, even inside oncology clinics, as something you just have to “push through.”

 You should not have to push through it.
 You should be tracking it.